pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-vyper`                             Plugin for the vyper smart contract language.
 May 28, 2020    2 - Pre-Alpha          N/A
    :pypi:`pytest-wa-e2e-plugin`                     Pytest plugin for testing whatsapp bots with end to end tests                                                                                                             Feb 18, 2020    4 - Beta               pytest (>=3.5.0)
    :pypi:`pytest-watch`                             Local continuous test runner with pytest and watchdog.
 May 20, 2018    N/A                    N/A
-   :pypi:`pytest-watcher`                           Continiously runs pytest on changes in \*.py files                                                                                                                        Sep 18, 2021    3 - Alpha              N/A
+   :pypi:`pytest-watcher`                           Continuously runs pytest on changes in \*.py files                                                                                                                        Sep 18, 2021    3 - Alpha              N/A
    :pypi:`pytest-wdl`                               Pytest plugin for testing WDL workflows.
 Nov 17, 2020    5 - Production/Stable  N/A
    :pypi:`pytest-webdriver`                         Selenium webdriver fixture for py.test                                                                                                                                    May 28, 2019    5 - Production/Stable  pytest
    :pypi:`pytest-wetest`                            Welian API Automation test framework pytest plugin                                                                                                                        Nov 10, 2018    4 - Beta               N/A